 We are a unit of the Beckman Institute for Advanced Science and Technology of the University of Illinois at Urbana-Champaign.
 The Center traces its heritage to the Biomedical Magnetic Resonance Laboratory founded at the University of Illinois by Professor Paul Lauterbur, a winner of the Nobel Prize in Medicine.
 We are a state-of-the-art biomedical imaging facility committed to the development of cutting edge techniques which integrate magnetic resonance methods with other imaging techniques, including optical imaging, eye-tracking, EEG and MEG.

-COMING SOON: Siemens Terra 7 Tesla (7 T) MRI scanner
+Siemens Terra 7 Tesla MRI scanner at the Carle Illinois Advanced Imaging Center

-The Beckman Institute’s Biomedical Imaging Center (BIC) will conduct University of Illinois research using the scanner, which will be located at Carle Foundation Hospital.
-The new MRI scanner provides more than double the signal of the existing research scanners at BIC.
+The Beckman Institute’s Biomedical Imaging Center conducts University of Illinois research using the scanner, which is located at Carle Foundation Hospital.
+It provides more than double the signal of the existing research scanners at BIC.
 Research is expected to advance imaging science and improve clinical outcomes.